 The most powerful bird of prey in the Amazon Rainforest, harpy eagles are an impressive animal to see in the rainforest.
 They are rarely seen and are one of the most sought after birds to see among tourists and rainforest guides alike.
 Although hard to spot, the Refugio Amazonas Lodge and Amazon Villa from Puerto Maldonado (in the Tambopata Reserve buffer zone) have recently found nesting areas nearby.
 The rainforest here seems to be a preferred nesting area for the magnificent eagles.

 Now we have possibly the most sought after wildlife sighting in the Amazon Rainforest.
 Although rarely seen, you can increase your chances a little of seeing the Amazon’s top predator.
 Deep lodges where animals are at carrying capacity for the environment are the best choice.
-It seems the lodges in the southern Peruvian Amazon have the best chance of spotting wild jaguar.
-Both the Manu Wildlife Center an Tambopata Research Center report a 1 in 10 chance of spotting jaguar.
-That is to say, 10% of tourists get lucky and spot jaguar from both of these excellent wildlife lodges.
+It seems the lodges in the southern Peruvian Amazon have the best chance of spotting wild jaguar, which is possibly due to abundant mammal clay licks.
+An excellent lodge with a higher than 10% chance of seeing jaguar is the fantastic Tambopata Research Center.
+That is to say, more than 10% of tourists get lucky and spot jaguar from this excellent wildlife lodge.